Kate Baker: Meeting and correspondence with Joseph Furphy

 Whilst teaching at Wanalta school she boarded at the home of the parents of pupil Isaac Furphy, before the next year moving to board with the parents of Joseph Furphy in Burramboot East.

 Before leaving her lodgings to move to Melbourne, Baker was delayed for three days due to weather.
 Joseph Furphy, who had been working outdoors, returned home for several days, and the two met.
 The encounter made a lasting impression on Baker, who later recalled to reporter J. K. Ewers that Furphy "had much the same style in speaking as in writing, discursive, breaking into side issues, but ever returning to the main topic", and that "at the time of meeting him I compared him in my mind to the gentle scholar in Longfellow's Tales of a Wayside Inn.
 Later, knowing him more perfectly, I likened him to Leonardo da Vinci...".

-After moving back to Melbourne Baker began a correspondence with him, encouraging him to write a book about his life.
+After moving back to Melbourne to teach at her old school in North Williamstown Baker began a correspondence with him, encouraging him to write a book about his life.
 Furphy valued Baker's input and encouragement; biographer John Barnes described Baker as "providing the intellectual companionship [Furphy] had never known with his wife", from whom he was estranged.
 Baker became friends with Joseph's sister Annie, and through this relationship Baker invited Joseph to visit her, which he did around 1887.
 Despite the presence of Annie, the relationship between Baker and Furphy caused suspicions within his family, and Joseph's brother John effectively prevented Furphy from visiting Baker the following year.

 Furphy and Baker's remained in frequent correspondence, and at some point he resumed annual visits to Melbourne to see them until the end of 1903 when he moved across the country to Swanbourne, near in Perth.
 Baker had been teaching at her old school in North Williamstown from 1887 to 1898, after which she continued as an infants teacher.